The Best 55-inch TVs (2023 Reviews)

 That’s it!
 If you still need help picking the best 55-inch TV for you, leave us a comment below!

-Generally, even if you’ve got a limited budget, you’ll be pleasantly surprised by the TCL 55S435, but we recommend saving up for the Vizio M55Q7-J01.
+Generally, even if you’ve got a limited budget, you’ll be pleasantly surprised by the TCL 55Q650G.
+Alternatively, save up for the TCL 55R646 or the Hisense U7K.

-Finally, for the best image quality and performance, there are the LG OLED55C1 – and the Samsung S95B.
+Finally, for the best image quality and performance, there are the LG OLED55C3 (or the cheaper B3 and B2), the Hisense U8K and the Samsung S90C – depending on your preference and budget.

 You Might Love These Too